Claim against breast surgeon Ian Paterson

 The quickest and easiest way to find out if you can bring a claim is to complete the Ian Paterson enquiry form.
 One of our team will listen to your case and assess your eligibility, informing you whether you can bring a claim or not.

 The amount of compensation you could be entitled to will vary on an individual basis.
-It will generally depend on the type of surgery or procedures that were carried out and the extent of any injuries you suffered.
+It will generally depend on your:

 How do I claim against Ian Paterson?